For a listing of previous Honorary Degree recipients, please visit the Archives page.

-Six distinguished figures in the Catholic Church, civil rights, the arts, business, science, and higher education will join principal speaker retired U.S. Army Gen. Martin Dempsey as honorary degree recipients at the University of Notre Dame’s 171st University Commencement Ceremony on May 15 (Sunday).
+Six distinguished men and women in the sciences, religion, business and architecture will join principal speaker Vice President Mike Pence as honorary degree recipients at the University of Notre Dame’s 172nd University Commencement Ceremony on May 21 (Sunday).

 Vice President Mike Pence, will receive an honorary doctor of laws degree.
 He becomes the first vice president of the United States to deliver the Commencement Address at Notre Dame.

 The other 2017 distinguished honorary degree recipients are: